katnaps/nixos-base/README.md

 [ Write ]
 ```
 to write the new parition table to disk, type yes and Enter to confirm it when prompt
-once you have written the new partition table to disk and have confirmed it, you maybe exit the cfdisk tool by using the arrow keys and selecting
+once you have written the new partition table to disk and have confirmed it, you maybe exit the `cfdisk` tool by using the arrow keys and selecting
 ```
 [ Quit ]
 ```
-it should show syncing disks in the terminal after exiting cfdisk tool.
+it should show syncing disks in the terminal after exiting `cfdisk` tool.
 This is the same for other disk devices for example the data disk storage:
 ```
 Device               Start       End     Sectors        Size    Type /dev/sda1           xxxxxxx     xxxxxx  xxxxxxxxx     931.1G    Linux filesystem
 ```

 ### Don't worry about creating a swap partition
-since a swap partition is permanent and harder to resize in the in the future.
+since a swap partition is permanent and harder to resize in the in the future.<br/>
-This repo's contains a configuration.nix that will create a swapFile which is much easier to change later in the future.
+> This repo's contains a configuration.nix that will create a swapFile which is much easier to change later in the future, within configuration.nix

 ## Partition structure
 ```